 This command will keep sniffing 802.11 beacon frames and arrange the Wi-Fi networks to you as well as nearby connected devices to it.

 Before we execute the script, my victim's Android phone (which has the MAC address "00:ae:fa:81:e2:5e") is normally connected to the Wi-Fi access point (which has the MAC address "e8:94:f6:c4:97:3f"):

 Going back to the victim device:

-You may be wondering, why this is useful ?
-Well let's see:
+You're may be wondering why this is useful?
+Well, let's see:

-Finally, as always, don't use this on a network you don't have permission to, we do not take any responsibility, this tutorial is for educational purposes!
+Disclaimer: Do not use this on a network you don't have permission to, we do not take any responsibility.
+This tutorial is for educational purposes!